How to Turn a Drawer into Under Bench Storage

 What Kind of Drawer to use for Under Bench or Bed Storage

 If you follow Trashy Tuesday, you saw this drawer I found in a dumpster a few weeks ago.
 It was solid, massive and just begging for wheels.

-I turned the drawer over, and secured the wheels with screws.
-I chose casters that can move in any direction, they cost a bit more, but will make the drawer far easier to use.
-I sanded the entire exterior smooth and painted with one coat of CeCe Caldwell’s Traverse City Cherry.
-When this dried I sealed the entire piece with CeCe Caldwell’s hard-wearing Endurance Finish.
+I turned the drawer over and secured the wheels with screws.
+I chose casters that can move in any direction, they cost a bit more but will make the drawer far easier to use.
+I sanded the entire exterior smoothly and painted it with one coat of DIY Paint in Marquee When this dried I sealed the entire piece with CeCe Caldwell’s hard-wearing Endurance Finish.
 This is a tough clear coat that can stand up to a lot of daily use, and shoes!

 I lined the inside with old newspapers.
-I used ModPodge to decoupage them to the bottom of the drawer.
+I used DIY Paint Liquid Patina to decoupage them to the bottom of the drawer.
 I did this process quickly, I wasn’t too concerned about the overall aesthetic look.
 I used several coats to make sure I could wipe it down if necessary.
 I added two large knobs I purchased from Hobby Lobby.
-Shoe Storage almost completed!
+Shoe Storage is almost completed!

 We are getting organized around here.
 It has cost me almost nothing!
-My cheap bookshelf turned rolling storage holds my kid’s text books and binders.
+My cheap bookshelf turned rolling storage holds my kid’s textbooks and binders.
 The shoe storage drawer slides perfectly under my bench made entirely of junque.
-If you missed Monday’s post, my closet organizers turned built in bookshelves, are holding a good collection of our books in my front room.
+If you missed Monday’s post, my closet organizers turned built-inJun bookshelves, are holding a good collection of our books in my front room.

 Can you believe I took this old drawer?
 To this fabulous shoe storage?
 You can too!